 Male pattern baldness, or androgenetic alopecia, follows a predictable pattern of hair loss.
 Common signs include gradual hair thinning, starting at the temples and crown.
 Receding hairline forms an ‘M’ shape, and thinning at the crown becomes more visible.
 Affected hair follicles produce shorter, finer, and less pigmented hair, contributing to the appearance of thinning.
 As hair loss progresses, it can create a ‘U’ shape around the sides of the head.

 A lack of moustache and beard hair can be caused by a variety of factors.
 The variables that limit hair growth in the moustache and beard region are listed below

-Medications: Male pattern baldness can be treated at early stage by using certain medications prescribed by the doctor.
+Male pattern baldness can be treated at an early stage by using certain medications prescribed by the doctor.
 These medications should only be used as directed by physicians.
 Self-medication can cause ill effects.

-Hair transplants: Hair transplants are one of the most effective and most sought-after techniques adopted so far.
+Hair transplants are one of the most effective and sought-after techniques adopted so far.
 It involves the placement of hair follicles from different parts of the body into the bald region.
 It is a very popular technique and a long-term remedy for male pattern baldness.

-GFC and PRP hair loss treatments: Depending on extent of thinning and pattern of hair loss dermatologist at Monaris Hair Clinic can advise you if these treatments can help you.
+Depending on the extent of thinning and pattern of hair loss dermatologist at Monaris Hair Clinic can advise you if these treatments can help you.
 Proper evaluation and staging of your hair loss is necessary to get the right hair loss treatment.

-Other techniques: There are several other techniques like laser therapy, Derma-roller, mesotherapy etc and more that have also been used for getting fuller hair back.
+There are several other techniques like laser therapy, Derma-roller, mesotherapy, etc, and more that have also been used for getting fuller hair back.